 Citizens and local officials in Antrim, Emmet, Charlevoix, and Cheboygan Counties are interested in this topic, and some local governments are expressing concern and asking for help.
-The Health Department of Northwest Michigan and Tip of the Mitt Watershed Council are involved in these discussions.
-This regional Health Department covers Antrim, Emmet, and Charlevoix Counties.
-District Health Department #4 covers Cheboygan County, and a version this report will be shared with them, as well.
+The Health Department of Northwest Michigan and Tip of the Mitt Watershed Council are involved in these discussions for Charlevoix and Antrim.
+That regional Health Department covers Antrim, Emmet, Charlevoix, and Otsego Counties.
+District Health Department #4 covers Cheboygan County, and they have been very helpful to us, as we created this version of the report, which will be shared with them, as well.